-The forestry major is a science-based program leading to a Bachelor of Science degree in Forestry and consists of six concentrations: Environmental Conservation, Forest Business Forest Management, Forest Products, Urban Forestry, and Wildlife Management.
+The Forestry major is a science-based program leading to a Bachelor of Science degree in Forestry and consists of six concentrations: Environmental Conservation, Forest Business Forest Management, Forest Products, Urban Forestry, and Wildlife Management.
 Concentrations are accredited by the Society of American Foresters (SAF).
-The Forest Products concentration is also accredited by the Society of Wood Science and Technology (SWST).
 By combining a general education with specialized professional courses, the curriculum is designed to produce graduates who have skills in interpersonal communications, written and oral communications, and cultural understanding.
 Graduates of the major are qualified to become a Registered Forester in Mississippi after successfully completing an examination for this purpose with the Board of Registration for Foresters (BORF) in Mississippi.
 Graduates are also qualified to become Society of American Forester Certified Foresters if successfully completing an exam.